openhealthcare/opal-pathway/README.md

 `ModalWizardPathway` and `ModalPagePathway` are the equivalent of `WizardPathway` and `PagePathway` respectively The same but for use in modals.

+`SingleStepModalPathway` is a modal pathway for representing a single step in a modal.

 To open a modal pathway in a template use can use the open-pathway directive, e.g.